-As at December 31, 2016, the Company's order backlog for continuing operations was US\$ 92.9 million of which US\$ 72.9 million is expected to be executed during the FY 2017.
+As at December 31, 2017, the Company's order backlog for continuing operations was US\$ 200.8 million of which US\$ 127.7 million is expected to be executed during the FY 2018.
+Last year at the same period, the order backlog for continuing operations was US\$ 92.9 million of which US\$ 72.9 million was expected to be executed during the FY 2017.
 The Company's order backlog consists of sales orders.
 Sales orders are subject to modification by mutual consent and in certain instances orders may be revised by customers.
 As a result, the order backlog of any particular date may not be indicative of actual operating results for any subsequent period.